amclaurin/ansible-workstation/README.md

 # ansible-workstation
 Ansible files for building a Linux Developer Workstation with Cloud Tools

-This is n Ansible build script to run on Fedora, Ubuntu / KUbuntu or Open SuSE to upgrade the KDE Desktop to a useful developer workstation with a good set of base Linux tools, Cloud Management Tools for the 3 major clouds, a clean apprearance for the KDE desktop and a selection of Browsers and Editors
+This is an Ansible build script to run on Fedora, Ubuntu / KUbuntu or Open SuSE to upgrade the KDE Desktop to a useful developer workstation with a good set of base Linux tools, Cloud Management Tools for the 3 major clouds, a clean apprearance for the KDE desktop and a selection of Browsers and Editors

 Each of the following options is customisable